intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 Done!
 ```
 Now you have the URL for InterSystems IRIS Speed Test and the URL for AWS Aurora's Speed Test!
-We are ready to make the comparison now!

-## 8 - Comparing the Databases

-Open both Speed Tests on your browser.
-Press the **Settings** button:
-- Required: Change the maximum time to run the speed test for 1200 seconds (20minutes)
-- Optional: You can set AWS Aurora **Data Querying** JDBC URL to point to the second end point (replica's endpoint) provided by AWS Aurora.
+Open it.

+Click on the **Settings** button and make sure you adjust the **Data Query**'s **JDBC URL** to use the READER end point instead of the WRITER end point.
 That will make AWS Aurora:
   - About 35% faster for ingestion than AWS Aurora without it
   - About 44% faster for querying than AWS Aurora without it
   - Although you could, you don't need to bother doing such configuration for InterSystems IRIS.

+We are ready to make the comparison now!

+## 8 - Comparing the Databases

+Open both Speed Tests on your browser.
+Press the **Settings** button.
+Change the maximum time to run the speed test for 1200 seconds (20minutes).

 Now just hit the **Run Test** button.
 If you get an error after pressing the Run Test button, try going back to the terminal and running the bouncespeedtest script: